makinacorpus/DbToolsBundle/docs/content/configuration/basics.md

   ```
   </div>

- * Backup and restore binaries, as well as command line arguments and options are
+* Backup and restoration binaries, as well as command line arguments and
-   configured on a per-connection basis.
-If you have more than one connection,
+  options, are configured on a per-connection basis.
+If you have more than
-   use the following syntax instead:
+  one connection, use the following syntax instead:

   <div class="symfony">